data-fair/data-fair/doc/pages/user-guide-backoffice/members-en.md

 Dataset or visualization administration is about deletion and visibility.
 The administrator is the only one who can publish or delete a dataset or a visualization.
 The user role is used to provide access to private organization resources.

+The permissions for each resource can be modified by the organization's administrators.
+An admin can remove access to resources for contributors or give them publishing rights on certain portals such as a pre-production portal before he validates the publishing request on a production portal.

 If you need more permissions in your organizations, contact an administrator of the organization.